1702538/ai-news-app-kcz/README.md

-# AI News Search App
+# AI News Search Web Application

-This is an AI-powered web application that allows users to upload text files, documents files (.doc or .docx) or input text input of news articles (with multi-language support) to generate a summary and a list of detected nationalities, people, and optionally organizations.
+An AI-powered web application that allows users to input or upload news articles in English or French.
+It returns a summary along with detected nationalities and people, with optional detection of organizations.
+Supports user authentication via AWS Cognito.

 ---

 ## 🚀 Features

-- 🔐 User authentication via AWS Cognito (OIDC-based)
+- 🔐 User authentication (OIDC-based)
-- 📄 Upload `.txt`, `.doc`, or `.docx` files or enter raw text
+- 📄 Allow single file upload `.txt`, `.doc`, or `.docx` files
-- 🌍 Multi-language support (English & French)
+- 🌍 Multi-language support (E.g., English & French)
-- 👤 Detect people and nationalities (organizations optional)
+- 👤 Detect people and nationalities
 - 🧠 Summarize news using an AI backend
-- 📡 Optional AWS integration (S3, DynamoDB)
 - 📱 Responsive frontend with Ant Design

 ---